uw-vortex/VORTEX-handbook/02-roles-expectations.md

 * Conduct a literature review, collect data, perform data analysis, or any other project mutually agreed upon before the start of the term, which contributes to the goals and objectives of the lab;
 * Keep detailed notes on progress of research for the duration of the course so that this can be passed down to subsequent researchers;
 * Present research findings at the end of the term during a team meeting;
-* Plan and schedule regular meetings with Jason to check in; and,
+* Plan and schedule regular meetings with Jason to check in;
-* Participate actively during team meetings.
+* Participate actively during team meetings; and,
+* Plan for a rough time commitment of no more than 6-8 hours/week for 12 weeks of the term (recommended by the Department to roughly manage your course load).

 FROM THE STUDENTS: We expect our courseware student peers to:
 * Take initiative - you have to be self-motivated to secure your interests and don’t be passive about your objectives;